 Those selected to serve as mentors for the following year will need to attend a two hour session to prepare for mentoring the first week in August and should be available to meet with the mentee briefly the week before classes begin at New Faculty Orientation.
 There will also be a couple of informal check in conversations during the academic year.

 Mentors will receive a coffee gift card for an establishment on campus at Orientation to treat the mentee during meetings.
-Mentors will also receive a $200.00 professional development credit through their department at the end of the semester once they have submitted their feedback report.
+Mentors will also receive a $200.00 professional development funds through the Fcaulty Center that they may spend at any time during the academic year.

 Professional Learning Communities

 The Faculty Center will select an annual text as a faculty read.
 This text will connect to the established theme for the year.
 Faculty that wish to receive a free copy of the text can join a Professional Learning Community (PLC) that will meet four times a semester to discuss the text and the impact on instruction and learning.
-Sign up for each small group PLC will occur the first month of each semester.
+Sign up for PLC groups will occur just prior to the start of the semester.

 Write In / Grade In

 Sometimes carving out time for writing and grading is hard.
 Come join the monthly informal write in / grade in sessions in the FC/TLTC lounge.
 Faculty can drop in at any time and do not need to attend every month or even the whole block of time.
 Each session will begin with a 5 minute check in and then faculty can focus on their own work.
 The check in allows us to honor our work.
 Participants will not be asked to read their work or review each other's work.
-Each write in / grade in is for two hours.
+Each write in / grade in is for two hours but you are welcome to stay longer.

 The Faculty Center holds workshops throughout the year.
 Each year will kick off with the annual Institute.
 This Institute sets the theme for the year, introduces the faculty text, includes an invited keynote and follow up small workshop sessions.
 Throughout the academic year, additional workshops are offered that include a strand just for new faculty.
 Other topics include preparation of contract renewal materials, cosponsored digital events with TLTC, and topics connected to excellence in teaching and learning.
 The Faculty Center also support the Leatherstocking Writing Project, an onsite National Writing Project initiative with an annual summer institute.